 By default, the session length for Google services is 14 days.
 For users with a Cloud Identity Premium or Google Workspace Business license, you can change the default session length to a different period such as 8 hours.

 You can control the session length used by Google Cloud.
-The Google Cloud session applies to the Cloud console as well as to the Google Cloud CLI and other API clients.
+The Google Cloud session applies to the Google Cloud console as well as to the Google Cloud CLI and other API clients.
 You can set the Google Cloud session length in all Cloud Identity and Google Workspace account types.

 Most external IdPs also maintain a session for authenticated users.
 If the length of the IdP session is longer than the Google session length, then re-authentication might occur silently.
 That is, the user is redirected to the IdP but might not have to enter credentials again.
 Silent re-authentication might undermine the intent of shortening the length of Google sessions.

 To ensure that users have to enter their credentials again after a Google session has expired, configure the Google session length and the IdP session length so that the IdP session length is shorter than the Google session length.

 For super-admin users, SSO is optional: They can use SSO when the sign-on is initiated by the IdP, but they can also sign in by using username and password.

 If you're not planning to use IdP-initiated single sign-on for super-admin users, you can decrease risk by using the following procedure:

 - Add a dedicated organizational unit for super-admins.

 - Assign an SSO profile to the organizational unit that disables single sign-on.